 FPS is Feet per Second and MPS is meter per second – both make reference to the speed at which the BB leaves the barrel.
 Weapons with higher FPS are considered more powerful because the BB will have a bigger impact on the target.
 For instance, a rifle that shoots at 300 FPS will cause some serious bruises if it hits someone within 50 feet.

 Also, faster guns are great for long-range shooting, but you must make sure they are also accurate.
+For collectors, antique guns for sale online are a win.

 Finally, ROF makes reference to the Rate of Fire and means the number of BBs one can fire in a certain amount of time.
 Here we have regular weapons and semi-automatic ones that shoot several BBs in a second.
 The hype with automatic weapons is that, the more BBs you shoot, the more chances you have to hit the target.
 Still, in reality, you’ll only manage to use your ammo faster.